Bhatta6190/Waveform-LiDAR-Analysis/README.md

 - `N = 1` corresponds to the baseline SNR (real data SNR).
 - `N = 0.5` corresponds to double the SNR, resulting in a cleaner signal.
-- `N = 2` corresponds to half the noise, reducing the SNR.
+- `N = 2` corresponds to double the noise, reducing the SNR.

 Basically `N` is controlling the width of noise-distribution to be added to the simulated signal.